wendyverdonk93/docs/content/payment-methods/prepaid-cards/paysafecard/what-is-paysafecard.md

 ---
-title: "Paysafecard, What is it? "
+title: "Paysafecard, What it is "
 weight: 20
-meta_title: "Paysafecard, what is it? - MultiSafepay Support"
+meta_title: "Paysafecard, What it is - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: '.'
 ---
-# What is it?
+# What it is
 Paysafecard is a simple and safe prepaid payment method that allows you to make payments online without the use of a bank account or credit card information.

-Paysafecard is a prepaid online payment method based on vouchers with a 16-digit PIN code, independent of bank account, credit card, or other personal information.

-Paysafecard is available in 46 countries worldwide.
-Paysafecard is available in different amounts of the currency of the country concerned.
+Paysafecard is available in 46 countries worldwide and can be purchased in different amounts of the local currency.